rayning0/elixir-web-server/README.md

-# Developing With Elixir
+# Developing With Elixir/OTP

-This directory contains the source code for the [Developing With Elixir](https://pragmaticstudio.com/elixir) video course.
+Building an elementary HTTP web server (a mini-Phoenix) from scratch in Elixir.
+This is the source code for the [Developing With Elixir/OTP](https://pragmaticstudio.com/elixir) video course.

 ## Stepped Solutions